omji-singh/CODSOFT/README.md

 Features:
 - Add tasks with a due date and priority
-- Mark tasks as done
+- Marks tasks as done
 - Delete tasks
-- Data saved in a JSON file for persistence
+- Data saved in a JSON file for permanent storage
 # CALCULATOR
 In this project the calculator takes input from the user for two numbers and then performs a basic airthmetic operation on the two numbers.